-Shiloh is a town in the lot of Ephraim where Israel assembled under Joshua at the close of the war of conquest (Joshua 18:1).
-Here territory was allotted to the seven tribes who had not yet received their portions.
-A commission was sent out to "describe the land into seven portions”; this having been done, the inheritances were assigned by lot.
-Here also were assigned to the Levites their cities in the territories of the various tribes (Joshua 18-21).
+Shiloh (שִׁלֹה) is a historic town situated in the lot of Ephraim, where Israel assembled under Joshua during the war of conquest (Joshua 18:1).
+It served as the location for the distribution of territories among the seven tribes that had not yet received their land allotments.
+A commission was dispatched to "describe the land into seven portions," and subsequently, the tribal inheritances were assigned by lot.
+In Shiloh, the Levites were allocated their portion within the territories of the various tribes (Joshua 18-21).

 Furthermore, Reuben and Gad departed for their homes east of the Jordan from Shiloh.
 Notably, this town was also the gathering point for the tribes to confront these two tribes due to their misunderstanding of the construction of the Great Altar in the Jordan Valley (Joshua 22).
 According to the book of Judges 18:31, during that period, Shiloh was referred to as the "house of God" (בֵּית־הָאֱלֹהִים, beit haElohim) However, the precise timing of the sanctuary's relocation from Gilgal remains unclear.
 While the house of the Lord remained in Shiloh, it became a revered place of pilgrimage (1 Samuel 1:3).
 Samuel was brought to Shiloh and consecrated to God's service (1 Samuel 1:24).
 The sanctuary was under the oversight of Eli and his wicked sons, and through Samuel, the fate of their house was foretold.
 Subsequently, the capture of the ark by the Philistines, the downfall of Hophni and Phinehas, and the demise of the aged priest and his daughter-in-law swiftly followed (1 Samuel 3; 4).